Projects, Units & Initiatives

 Throughout the entire COVID-19 pandemic, the Health Law Unit has advocated with the city, state, and federal government for policies that recognize and accommodate the enormous challenges our clients are facing in maintaining their Medicaid coverage and access to health care benefits.
 We have led a group of advocates who speak regularly with the NYC Human Resources Administration (HRA) about Medicaid policies and practices during the pandemic.
 This advocacy has led to hugely positive developments for our clients in how Medicaid applications, continuing eligibility, and access to services are handled during the emergency.
 The workgroup has addressed areas such as the numerous extensions of Medicaid eligibility during the emergency, the pausing of Medicaid overpayment investigations, and the implementation of complex new processes for applying for home care.

-In October, HRA announced its intention to resume billing on Medicaid overpayment settlement agreements on November 1, despite earlier commitments to pause billing until the end of the federal emergency.
+In October 2020, HRA announced its intention to resume billing on Medicaid overpayment settlement agreements on November 1, despite earlier commitments to pause billing until the end of the federal emergency.
 We wrote to HRA Commissioner Steve Banks urging him to reconsider and HRA reversed course.
+Again in 2021, HRA restarted billing on certain settlement agreements and our advocacy led to policy changes that continued to pause most investigations and settlements.

 We have also advocated with the State Department of Health through frequent meetings and written communications, pushing for state policies that maintain and preserve our clients’ benefits.

 Unfortunately, the State has pushed forward with changes to the Medicaid program that we believe threaten access to care during this challenging time.
-We have submitted comments to the state and federal government numerous times about these changes, which, among other impacts, change the eligibility for Medicaid services in ways that could ultimately result in people with disabilities and elderly individuals who could safely live in the community ending up in nursing homes
+We have submitted comments to the state and federal government numerous times about these changes, which, among other impacts, change the eligibility for Medicaid services in ways that could ultimately result in people with disabilities and elderly individuals who could safely live in the community ending up in nursing homes.
+As some of these changes proceed in 2022, we will continue to oppose changes that negatively impact our client communities and advocate for increased transparency and protections for our clients.